 The year 1971 brought the most noticeable change in Lane’s history.
 The Board of Education approved Superintendent James Redmond’s recommendation to admit girls to Lane Tech.
 He cited a drop in enrollment and the lack of a technical school that admits girls, as reasons for the change.
 The school was in turmoil after this decision.
 Fifteen hundred Lane boys protested at the Board of Education.
 The general fear was that the school’s quality would drop and within a few years Lane would be just another high school.
 Actually, the school’s overall academic quality improved with the addition of girls.

 Lane holds deeply to traditions established 90 years ago.
-Maintaining its high goals and ideals, Lane retains the majority of all athletic championships, many Illinois High School Association titles, and has a college attendance rate of 85%.
+Maintaining its high goals and ideals, Lane retains the majority of all athletic championships, many Illinois High School Association titles, and has a college attendance rate of 95%.
 Its music program has provided the Chicago Symphony Orchestra with many players.
-More Ph.D.s have graduated from Lane than any other high school in the nation.

 Lane Technical High School’s performance in the last 90 years has surely proven the honor in proclaiming “I am a Laneite.”